-- A signed, dated, written authorization by the parent is on file. - All prescription and non-prescription medications must be in the original container, and labeled with the child's name, name of drug, dosage, directions for administering, date, and physician's name (for prescription). - All prescription medications are stored in a locked cabinet in the Horizon office, inaccessible to children. - Medications requiring refrigeration are kept in the Office refrigerator in a separate tightly-covered container with a child-proof lock or latch, clearly marked medication.
+- All prescription and non-prescription medications must be in the original container, and labeled with the child's name, name of drug, dosage, directions for administering, date, and physician's name (for prescription). - All prescription medications are stored in a locked cabinet in the Horizon office, inaccessible to children. - Medications requiring refrigeration are kept in the Office refrigerator in a separate tightly-covered container with a child-proof lock or latch, clearly marked medication.